-This group is appropriate for a first exposure to holistic methods, such as meditation, and beneficial to those very experienced.
+This group is appropriate for those new to holistic methods, such as meditation, and also beneficial to those experienced.

 If you would like to discuss potential events or classes at your facility, please contact colleen@VibranceCenter.com or call Colleen at (574) 904-9183.